 WHAT IS A CONCLUSION?

-A conclusion is the final paragraph or paragraphs in a piece of nonfiction writing.
-We can find conclusions everywhere from letters and reports to persuasive essays and speeches.
+We can find conclusions everywhere, from narratives, letters and reports to persuasive essays and speeches.

-Conclusions perform many functions, many of which we will examine throughout this article.
+Conclusions perform many functions, which we will examine throughout this article.
 Fundamentally, they wrap everything up and finish a piece of writing or a presentation.

-This COMPLETE UNIT OF WORK will take your students from zero to hero over FIVE STRATEGIC LESSONS covering.
+This COMPLETE UNIT OF WORK will take your students from zero to hero over FIVE STRATEGIC LESSONS covered.

 WHAT IS THE PURPOSE OF A CONCLUDING PARAGRAPH?

 Unfortunately, there is no one-size-fits-all formula we can teach to our students that they can use to write any conclusion.
-Conclusions perform several functions and these will vary widely from paper to paper.
+Conclusions perform several functions, varying widely from paper to paper.
 Some of these functions include:

 - Restates a paper’s thesis and explains why it’s important